 The West Virginia Youth Environmental Program was established in 1963 under the Division of Natural Resources as the West Virginia Youth Conservation Program.
 Its mission has not changed over the years:

 To provide a challenge and an opportunity to the youth of our state to participate in environmental projects within their communities.

 The program is sponsored by the DEP.
 It is designed to unite existing youth groups such as 4-H clubs, scouts, kindergarten, elementary, junior high/middle and high schools, FFA chapters, church youth fellowships,

 Youth groups can become involved in the West Virginia Youth Environmental Program by simply enrolling at any time.
 There is no obligation and no cost.
 Each group that enrolls receives informative materials,

 Youth groups enrolled in the program must submit a report of their projects to become eligible for more than $15,000 in awards.
-Projects are to be completed from April 16 of the current year through April 15 of the next year.
+Projects are to be completed from March 16 of the current year through March 15 of the next year.
 These reports are judged and the winning youth groups are presented their awards at the

 Annual Youth Environmental Day.

 This year's event will be held the third Saturday in May at North Bend State Park, Cairo, West Virginia.
 Individual awards are also available.